< Back

 Sassetta

 Now known solely for his panel paintings, Sassetta was a versatile artist who made designs for sculpture, stained glass, intarsias and mosaic pavements, and painted frescoes.
 Ignored by Vasari, he was almost forgotten until the early twentieth century when his oeuvre was reconstructed by Langton Douglas and Berenson.
 Some of the pictures once ascribed to him (including eight striking scenes from the Life of St Anthony at Berlin, Yale, Washington and New York) were reassigned by Roberto Longhi in 1940 to an ‘excellent but more archaic’ follower, whom he christened the ‘Osservanza Master’ after an altarpiece, dated 1436, in the Chiesa dell’Osservanza, Siena.
-(The identification of the 'Osservanza Master' as the young Sano di Pietro was proposed a few years later and is still being debated.)
+(The identification of the 'Osservanza Master' as the young Sano di Pietro was proposed a few years later.
+It is still being debated, but gained documentary support in 2011, when it was discovered that Sano di Pietro received payment for one of the major works attributed to the 'Osservanza Master' (the altarpiece of the Nativity of the Virgin at Asciano).)

 Like other early fifteenth-century Sienese painters, Sassetta harked back to the great Sienese painters of the previous century, particularly the Lorenzetti.
 But he was aware of trends in International Gothic (Gentile da Fabriano visited Siena in 1425) and the technical achievements of his Florentine contemporaries.
 He did not restrict himself to gold or ornamental backgrounds, but used landscape and complicated architectural settings.
 His figures are slender, with distinctive pinched features and button eyes.
 His narrative pictures have a gentle, mystical, dream-like quality.
 As well as the so-called ‘Osservanza Master’, his followers included the prolific Sano di Pietro (1405-81), whose output was probably greater than that of any other Sienese painter, and the more shadowy Pietro di Giovanni Ambrosi or d’Ambrogio (1409/10-48), many of whose works were once ascribed to Sassetta.